 Two cautions are necessary here.
 The first is to make sure that your situation really does call for an immediate court application.
 Remember that there is often an overwhelming feeling of loss of control when a marriage breaks down.
 Emotions run high, both you and your spouse may say or do things out of character, and everything may feel like it is an emergency to you.
 If you start with court applications, it will set the tone for the balance of the divorce and you may never find your way out.

 The second caution is to find the lawyer who is the best fit for you.
 Resist the temptation to retain someone who you have heard third-hand is a “barracuda”.
 Although you may feel you want to retain someone who will share your goal to obtain your pound of flesh, this may not be in your long-term best interests.
 A lawyer who is civil yet assertive and who has an honourable reputation amongst other lawyers and the courts is better able to represent your case professionally and capably and will be able to objectively advise you when to pursue a matter and when to settle a matter.

 Hopefully, you will be like most people and not need emergency access to the courts.
-Most people handle their divorces by hiring divorce lawyers who deal in the area of divorce and family law.
-They represent their clients in court if and when necessary, but who will use their best efforts to keep their clients out of court and negotiate settlements of all the issues on their behalf.
+Most people will hire family law lawyers who deal in the area of divorce and family law.
+These lawyers will represent their clients in court if and when necessary, but will also use their best efforts to keep their clients out of court and negotiate settlements of all the issues on their behalf.
 Most lawyers who deal with divorce and family law fall into this category.
-If negotiation of a settlement is not possible through legal counsel, the issues will be left to the court to decide.
+If negotiating a settlement is not possible through legal counsel, the issues will be left to the court to decide.
 This option may appeal to you as it is the most familiar.